 Default user profile passwords 22223 and 22224 are disabled.
-For instructions on how to enable them, see Enabling users and changing login codes).
+For instructions on how to enable them, see).

 - 1. Insert the five digits of the code. - 2.
 Press OK to confirm: the relevant menu is displayed according to the entered code.